gamedevware/charon/docs/advanced/extensions/creating_react_extension.rst

 - Implement the ``CharonPropertyEditorElement`` interface in your Web Component to accept input properties from the main application.
 - Ensure you correctly subscribe and unsubscribe when ``valueControl`` or ``documentControl`` input values change to avoid memory leaks.
 - Export your Web Component using a unique tag name (e.g., ``ext-logical-toggle-editor``).
-- Your ``main.js`` script should only register the Web Component—it should not render anything directly.
+- Your ``main.js`` script should only register the Web Component-it should not render anything directly.

 4. Modify ``vite.config.ts`` for Packaging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~